Rajeshchanti/E-commerce_project/README.md

   * Credentials: add your instance credentials and click on save.

 ![alt text](images/image-15.png)
-* Now you can see the Node (Docker-Host) as shown below:
+* Now you can see the Node (Docker-Host) as shown below.
+* Click on created Node and check the log whether it is connected to jenkins server or not.

 ![alt text](images/image-16.png)